jessica-finkel/CYPLAN255-Final-Project/README.md

 # YIGBY in Berkeley and the San Francisco Bay Area

 ## Background
-Berkeley is a city of approximately 120,000 people in Alameda County, California.[^1]
+Berkeley is a city of approximately 120,000 people in Alameda County, California.

 ### ADD GRAPHIC

 With a median household income of $85,530, compared to $75,235 in California as a whole, Berkeley is a relatively affluent, high opportunity area.
 However, wealth is distributed unevenly within the city, with a growing number of residents unable to afford housing and other basic needs.
 Over the last two decades rising rents and property values, combined with a growing population, have produced, as the Anti-Eviction Mapping Project (AEMP) put it, “an extreme crisis of housing affordability and displacement.”
 In its March 2022 report, AEMP found that “between 2005-2019, the median gross rent for the city increased by over 50%,” and that “the average rent in Berkeley in 2019 was approximately $3,165 per month, only affordable to a household with an annual income of $130,000 or more.”
 Historically Black neighborhoods and other communities of color have been most impacted by this crisis, the legacy of more than a century of exclusionary zoning and anti-development policies that continue to reinforce patterns of racial residential segregation.
 Decades of restrictive land use policies have limited the production of new housing in Berkeley, and especially affordable housing.
 The city failed to meet its Regional Housing Needs Allocation (RHNA) goals for the 2007-2014 period, building just over 50% of its total allocated 2,431 units.
 Of those constructed, less than 14% (163 units) were affordable to very low- or low-income households.